sedona-thomas/Rosette-Example-Usage/README.md

 # Rosette-Example-Usage

-I tried using each of the types of solver aided queries and was not successful with all of them, but I learned some things about Rosette while trying a few problems out.
-I tried a few simple problems since I already coded up someone else's example about factoring polynomials for the class presentation, and I still didn't know how each of the types of queries could be coded after researching for the presentation.
+I tried using each of the types of solver aided queries and was not successful with all of them, but I learned some things about Rosette during the process.
+I tried a few simple problems since I had already coded up someone else's example about factoring polynomials for the class presentation, and I still didn't know how each of the types of queries could be coded after researching for the presentation.
+I decided against a more complicated problem since there was still a lot of confusion using Rosette and it seemed more appropriate to try to better understand how the basic structure of Rosette works.
+I also included some failed attempts and what I learned from them, including an attempt to run the DOM example from the Rosette paper.

 ## Synthesize